apostrophecms/split-html/README.md

 ## Using split-html in the browser

 `split-html` has been coded to work with either Cheerio or actual jQuery.
 It will automatically just use jQuery if that is present in the browser.
-We use this feature in production in [Apostrophe](http://apostrophenow.org)'s rich text editor.
+We use this feature in production in [ApostropheCMS](http://apostrophecms.com)'s rich text editor.

-## About P'unk Avenue and Apostrophe
+## About P'unk Avenue and ApostropheCMS

-`split-html` was created at [P'unk Avenue](http://punkave.com) for use in many projects built with Apostrophe, an open-source content management system built on node.js.
-If you like `split-html` you should definitely [check out apostrophenow.org](http://apostrophenow.org).
+`split-html` was created at [P'unk Avenue](https://punkave.com) for use in many projects built with Apostrophe, an open-source content management system built on node.js.
+If you like `split-html` you should definitely [check out apostrophecms.com](https://apostrophecms.com).

 ## Support